iamunik/analysis_py/README.md

  As an up and coming data analyst/scientist all my practice analysis will be here

 ## THE LIST OF PROJECTS IN THIS REPOSITORY SO FAR ARE;
-<h3>A little Analysis</h3>; a python file that consists of pre-defined data selected at random was used in this project.
-This project involves filtering the pandas dataframe based on what you want, getting basic statistical values (mean, mode) from a selected column and plotting a bar-chart to know the frequency of certain values in the dataset. **Name of project (littleAnalysis.py)**
+<h3>A little Analysis</h3>A python file that consists of pre-defined data selected at random was used in this project.
+This project involves filtering the pandas dataframe based on what you want, getting basic statistical values (mean, mode) from a selected column and plotting a bar-chart to know the frequency of certain values in the dataset. <b>Name of project (littleAnalysis.py)</b>

 ### Technology used in this project
 <ul>